 Our Unique Approach

-The Conductive Learning Center of North America serves children from birth to age 26 with motor disorders related to complications of premature birth, Cerebral Palsy, Spina Bifida, or brain injury.
-For these children with motor disorders, even the smallest tasks – eating, buttoning a shirt, sitting in a chair – can be monumental.
+The Conductive Learning Center of North America serves individuals with motor disorders related to complications of premature birth, Cerebral Palsy, Spina Bifida, or brain injury.
+For these individuals, even the smallest tasks – eating, buttoning a shirt, sitting in a chair – can be monumental.
 The Conductive Learning Center of North America (CLC) can change that utilizing the conductive education (CE) premise that movement and coordination can be learned.